ptshih/PSCollectionView/README.md

 **Setting number of columns**

-    // Optionally specify number of columns for both iPhone and iPad if (isDeviceIPad()) {
+    // Specify number of columns for both iPhone and iPad if (isDeviceIPad()) {
         self.collectionView.numColsPortrait = 4;
         self.collectionView.numColsLandscape = 5;